shkwon98/shkwon98/README.md

 ### 👨‍🔧 Introduction

-> I am currently responsible for developing middleware for maritime autonomous systems at Avikus.
-My focus is on creating real-time control and communication software for embedded robotic systems.
-Additionally, I have a deep interest in the comprehensive suite of technologies integral to autonomous systems, including detection, sensor fusion, localization, kinematics, dynamics, and more.
-I welcome anyone interested in this field to contact me. <br />
+> As a middleware developer for maritime autonomous systems at Avikus, I specialize in designing and implementing real-time control and communication software for embedded robotic systems.
+My work involves creating robust and efficient middleware solutions that enable seamless integration and coordination of complex robotic components. <br />
+> I have a strong interest in the full spectrum of technologies that underpin autonomous systems, encompassing detection, sensor fusion, localization, kinematics, dynamics, and beyond.
+I maintain a forward-thinking approach, continually exploring emerging methodologies and innovations to enhance system reliability and performance. <br />
+> I warmly invite professionals, researchers, and enthusiasts with a shared interest in autonomous systems and advanced robotics to connect with me.
+Collaborative discussions and knowledge exchange are always welcome. <br />

 <br />